Customizing the user’s session

 _images/session-startup.svg

-Fig. 27 outlines what happens when an VSM Agent is contacted by VSM Server to request a new session.
+Fig. 23 outlines what happens when an agent is contacted by the master to request a new session.
 In detail, the following happens:

-1. The VSM agent on the machine where the session will reside executes the script /opt/thinlinc/etc/xsession.
+1. The agent (the machine where the session will reside) executes the script /opt/thinlinc/etc/xsession.

 2. The file /opt/thinlinc/etc/xsession is a shell script that can be customized by advanced users.
 In its standard version, as delivered with ThinLinc, it will check if there is a file named ~/.thinlinc/xstartup in the user’s home directory.
 If there is such a file, it will be executed.
 If no such file exists, the file /opt/thinlinc/etc/xstartup.default is executed instead.
-See Profiles and the standard xstartup.default file for a description of the standard behaviour of this file.
+See xstartup.default for a description of the standard behavior of this file.

 This system allows for experienced users to customize how their session startup should work by editing the file ~/.thinlinc/xstartup.
 On the other hand, at sites where users should not be able to customize their system startup, /opt/thinlinc/etc/xsession can be modified so that it doesn’t try to execute user-specific xstartup-files.
 The standard setup should however suit the needs of the majority of installations.